ArturK123/TFLite/README.md

 <p align="left">
   <img src="Screen Shot 2021-02-12 at 6.08.42 PM.png">
 </p>
 Now when you press W you will be able to draw boxes.
 After you are done labeling all your images make sure your .xml files are inside the same directory as your .png files.
-Now create a directory
+Now go to the object detection folder.

 ```
 cd <complete path>/models/research/object_detection/
 ```

+after that you want to create some folders for your images to be in

 ```
 mkdir images